 This is because waiting to cut the cord means that there is less blood available for collection.
 In the past, parents have therefore had to choose one or the other.

-Fortunately, a private cord blood bank in the UK has now developed a new processing technology called TotiCyte, that collects higher cell counts from smaller samples - allowing parents to protect their baby’s immediate health with delayed cord clamping and their future health, with cord blood banking.
+Fortunately, a private cord blood bank in the UK has now developed a new processing technology called TotiCyte, which collects higher cell counts from smaller samples - allowing parents to protect their baby’s immediate health with delayed cord clamping and their future health, with cord blood banking.

 Cells4Life is the UK’s leading private cord blood bank, which procures, processes and stores blood left in the umbilical cord for future therapeutic use.